-The ROTC Basic Course is designed to provide a basic understanding of the purpose and history of the United States Army, to offer training in fundamental military skills, to teach principles of instructional techniques, and to provide classroom and practical training in leadership.
-Enrollment in Basic Course subjects is open to all full-time day students, male and female, regardless of intentions to continue in ROTC or to pursue a commission.
-There is no military obligation incurred for basic course attendance.
+The ROTC Basic Course provides an introduction to the purpose and history of the United States Army, training in fundamental military skills, principles of instructional techniques, and classroom and practical training in leadership.
+Enrollment in Basic Course classes is open to all full-time students, male and female, regardless of intentions to continue in ROTC or to pursue a commission.
+There is no military obligation incurred for Basic Course attendance.
 Full academic credit is given for all ROTC basic courses.
-Each enrollment in Military Science 1062, 1072, 2012, 2042, 3013, 3023, 4013, and 4023 will satisfy 1 hour of Physical Education Activity for General Education requirements.
-To successfully complete the Basic Course and be eligible for enrollment in the Advanced Course, a student must complete at least two courses in the 1000 series and two courses in the 2000 series, or complete Military Science 2022-6 or Military Science 2002-8 Basic Summer Camp.
-Placement credit can be given to students with 3 year JROTC experience, or with prior military service.
+Each enrollment in MIL SC 1062, 1072, 2012, and 2042 will satisfy 1 hour of Physical Education Activity for General Education requirements.
+To successfully complete the Basic Course and qualify for enrollment in the Advanced Course, a student must complete all 1000 and 2000 series courses, or MIL SC 2002-8 Camp Challenge.
+Students are paid while attending Camp Challenge.
+Students with JROTC experience or with prior military service may receive placement credit.

-1062 SURVIVAL AND FIRST AID, 2 hours credit
+1062 INTRODUCTION TO ROTC, 2 hours credit